Evandro-developer/projeto-pesquisenews-frontend/README.md

 - `src/`: Contains the frontend source code.
   - `components/`: Reusable components.
   - `contexts/`: Contexts for global state management.
+  - `helpers/`: Auxiliary functions for specific or complex logic.
+  - `locales/`: Localization files for multi-language support.
-  - `utils/`: Helper functions and utilities.
+  - `utils/`: Generic functions and utilities.
-  - `App.js`: The entry point of the application.
+  - `index.js`: Entry point of the application.
-- Other configuration directories and files.
+- Other directories and configuration files.

 ## Installation and Execution
 To run the frontend in your development environment, follow these steps: